RetroPie/RetroPie-Docs/docs/Game-Boy-Advance.md

 Additional BIOS are used by lr-mgba and are optional.

 In order for a BIOS to be used in emulators where they are optional, the "Use bios if available" core option must be set to "On".
+See [Setting Core Options](RetroArch-Core-Options#setting-core-options).

 Place BIOS in
 ```